Securing assets in times of crisis - how should that work?

 In the agrarian age, the land belonged to the kings and queens - the aristocracy.
 The English word peasant for farmer is derived from French, from pays (land) and sans (without) - without land.
 They were people who worked in the countryside but didn't own it.
 And if you read the English term for property, real estate, Spanish, then it becomes royal property.

-To the aristocracy of industryzeitages included tycoons such as Henry Ford, John D. Rockefeller and JP Morgan.
+The aristocracy of the industrial age included tycoons such as Henry Ford, John D. Rockefeller and JP Morgan.
 Ford made cars, Rockefeller gas, and Morgan made money.
-The new aristocrats of informationzeitold age are tech wizards who control cyberspace - people like Appel co-founder Steve Jobs, Jeff Bezos from Amazon or Sergey Brin and Larry Page from Google.
-In agriculturezeitearlier the rich were called aristocrats.
+The new aristocrats of the information age are tech wizards who control cyberspace - people like Appel co-founder Steve Jobs, Jeff Bezos from Amazon or Sergey Brin and Larry Page from Google.
+In the agricultural age, the rich were known as aristocrats.
 Today they are called capitalists.

 The advice to become a proletarian?